 HIPAA Notice of Privacy Practices

-This Notice applies to the designated healthcare components of Globe Life And Accident Insurance that use and disclose your medical information to provide medical care benefits to you under health insurance policies.
+This Notice applies to the designated healthcare components of Globe Life And Accident Insurance Company that use and disclose your medical information to provide medical care benefits to you under health insurance policies.
 We use the terms health and healthcare in this Notice to refer to the medical care benefits we provide to you.
-This Notice does not apply to the information that our non-healthcare components maintain about you as an issuer of life, disability, accident, indemnity, or any other non-health insurance policy.
+This Notice does not apply to the information that our non-healthcare components maintain about you as an issuer of life, disability, accident, indemnity or any other non-health insurance policy.

-The effective date of this Notice is April 14, 2003 and was last revised on September 23, 2013.
+THE EFFECTIVE DATE OF THIS NOTICE IS NOVEMBER 1, 2021.
 We are required to follow the terms of this Notice until we replace it.
 We reserve the right to change the terms of this Notice at any time.
 If we make changes to this Notice, we will revise it and send a new Notice to all persons to whom we are required to give the new Notice.
 We reserve the right to make the new changes apply to all your medical information maintained by us before and after the effective date of the new Notice.

+- Health Services.
 We may use your medical information to contact you to give you information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 We may disclose your medical information to our business associates to assist us in these activities.

+- As required by law.
 For example, we must allow the U.S. Department of Health and Human Services to audit our records.
-We may also disclose your medical information as authorized by and to the extent necessary to comply with workers' compensation or other similar laws.
+We may also disclose your medical information as authorized by and to the extent necessary to comply with workers’ compensation or other similar laws.

+- To Business Associates.
 We may disclose your medical information to business associates we hire to assist us.
 Each of our business associates must agree in writing to ensure the continuing confidentiality and security of your medical information.

-If we provide health benefits to you under a group health plan, we may disclose to the plan sponsor of your group health plan, in summary form, claims history, and other similar information.
+- To Plan Sponsor.
+If we provide health benefits to you under a group health plan, we may disclose to the plan sponsor of your group health plan, in summary form, claims history and other similar information.
 Such summary information does not disclose your name or other distinguishing characteristics.
 We may also disclose to the plan sponsor the fact that you are enrolled in, or disenrolled from the group health plan.
 We may disclose your medical information to the plan sponsor for administrative functions that the plan sponsor provides to the group health plan if the plan sponsor agrees in writing to ensure the continuing confidentiality and security of your medical information.
 The plan sponsor must also agree not to use or disclose your medical information for employment-related activities or for any other benefit or benefit plans of the plan sponsor.

 We may also use and disclose your medical information as follows: